 HOSPITAL BAG CHECKLIST FOR BABY

-- Car seat– Have the baby’s car seat safely installed and inspected (Many local fire stations can help you with this).
+- Car seat– Have the baby’s car seat safely installed and inspected (Find out if a local fire station can help you with this).

 - Organic Cotton Blanket